Become a Credit Analyst

 What You Will Gain

-You will be able to:
+By the end of this course, you will be able to:

-• Evaluate credit risk using disciplined and structured lending frameworks..
+• Assess credit risk using structured frameworks

 Your Next Step